 View from our room

+If you find yourself in Sri Lanka for five days and are wondering what to do.
 Here are some offbeat ways to explore Sri Lanka’s south-west coast!

 Take a stroll down Beruwala beach: This is a pristine beach located in the quaint fishing village of Beruwala.
 With no shacks dotting the shore, this is the beach you should head to if you’re looking for some peace and solitude with only the sound of the waves for company.
 Enjoy a stroll down the beach with the sand in your feet, wind in your hair and witness the drama in the sky as the sun sets amidst the clouds.
 Isn’t this what blissful beach holidays are made of?

 Enjoy a sundowner at Dalawella beach: Dalawella beach, Sri Lanka was a pleasant discovery on our hunt for tranquil beaches.
 This palm fringed beach – a little ahead of Unawatuna beach – has a few restaurants on the shore.
 Wijaya Beach comes in highly recommended for its pizzas.
 But, we chose the last eating joint on the beach, a little more secluded from the rest.
 We could see some surfers trying to counter the not so mellow waves.
 A picturesque view of the beach, a cool breeze in the air, with some Lion beer and local arrack (fermented sap of coconut flowers) was the perfect end to a tiring day.
 This is one of my best memories from the holiday.